 Gustavo Ribeiro has extensive experience covering Brazilian politics and international affairs.
-His work has been featured across Brazilian and French media outlets, including Veja, Época, Folha de São Paulo, Médiapart and Radio France Internationale.
+He speaks English and French fluently.
+His work has been featured across Brazilian and French media outlets, including Veja (where he worked during 3 years), Época, Folha de São Paulo, Médiapart and Radio France Internationale.
 He is the recipient of multiple awards, including the Abril Prize for outstanding political journalism.
+He’s already been interviewed by BBC News, Al Jazeera and Radio France.
 He holds a master’s degree in Political Science and Latin American studies from Panthéon-Sorbonne University in Paris.

 Laura Quirin’s expertise lies in business development in emerging markets.
 After a seven-year stint in China representing French companies, she now lives in São Paulo.
 As PR & Communications Director, Laura develops The Brazilian Report’s international partnerships.
 She holds a joint MBA from Université Lille II in France and Fudan University in Shanghai.